cpp-lln-lab/CPP_HPC/src/UCLouvain/running_fmriprep.md

 	~/my_analysis/code
 ```

-Create a temporary dir to keep intermediate results: useful if fmriprep crashes,
+Create a temporary dir to keep intermediate results:
-it won't start from zero
+useful if fmriprep crashes, it won't start from zero.

 ```
 mkdir tmp/wdir